PaladinCloud/CE/installer/README.md

 1. Create a self signed certificate for the internal URL
 2. Upload it in AWS ACM (Certificate Manager) and copy ARN of that certificate
 3. Update local.py to have the ALB_PROTOCOL=HTTPS and SSL_CERTIFICATE_ARN=< copied-arn-value >
-4. Run sudo python manager.py install if you are installing for first time or sudo python manager.py redeploy if you already installed Paladin
+4. Run sudo python manager.py install if you are installing for first time or sudo python3 manager.py redeploy if you already installed Paladin
 5. Refer Example 1